- Ear mites are common in puppies — Though adult dogs can and do get ear mites, younger dogs and puppies are more likely to get them.

 Can humans get ear mites from dogs?

-No. If there is a large outbreak of ear mites in your household (with several pets affected at once), you may get a skin rash.
-This will clear up easily, and there is no risk of illness or need for medical attention.
+No. If there is a large outbreak of ear mites in your household (with several pets affected at once), you may develop a skin rash.
+However, it will clear up easily, and there is no risk of illness or need for medical attention.
 Most of the time, though, pet owners are not affected by ear mites at all.

 How can you tell if your dog has ear mites?